Mountain View Animal Hospital offers a wide range of veterinary services for pets in the following areas:

 We offer soft tissue surgeries such as tumor removal, laceration repair, biopsy, mass removal, abdominal exploratory surgery and many other surgical procedures involving body systems other than the skeletal system.
 We also offer orthopedic surgeries such as ruptured ligament repair, management of broken bone and amputations.

-With all surgeries, the procedure includes preoperative procedures such as bloodwork, IV catheter placement and fluids, anesthesia, ECG and pulse oximeter monitoring, the surgery, pain management as well as post-
+With all surgeries, the procedure includes preoperative procedures such as bloodwork, IV catheter placement and fluids, anesthesia, ECG and pulse oximeter monitoring, the surgery, pain management as well as post-operative care.
+We also provide several optional pre-operative procedures that you can elect to have done for your animal.
+These procedures include an ECG that is sent through the phone line to a board certified cardiologist, a microchip, and radiographs.

 We perform surgeries on Monday through Friday.
 For more information on spay and neuter surgeries please see our Health Section.